sklearn.decomposition.fastica

 -

-when not specified, with a normal distribution.
+Used to initialize w_initwhen not specified, with a normal distribution.
 Pass an int, for reproducible results across multiple function calls.
-See Glossary. -
+See Glossary.

 return_X_meanbool, default=False